 What you can do

-- Write down any signs and symptoms your child has been experiencing, and for how long.
-If your child has had one or more seizures, take notes for the doctor about what happened before, during and after the seizure, and how long it lasted.
+- Any signs and symptoms your child has been experiencing, and for how long.
+If your child has had one or more seizures, make notes about what happened before, during and after the seizure and how long it lasted.

-- Write down the questions you want to ask your doctor.
+- Questions you want to ask your doctor.

 Questions to ask your child's doctor at the initial appointment include: